tailscale/terms-and-conditions/terms/index.md

         terminated in writing by the Parties as provided in this Section.
-The Agreement with respect to the Tailscale Solution will automatically renew for successive renewal terms as set out in an Order Form (each, a "**Renewal Term**"), unless either Party provides the other Party with written notice of its intention not to renew at least 30 days prior to the end of the then current term or such other period as set out in an Order Form (collectively, the Initial Term and Renewal Term, the "**Term**").
+The Agreement with respect to the Tailscale Solution will automatically renew for successive renewal terms as set out in an Order Form (each, a "**Renewal Term**"; collectively, the Initial Term and Renewal Term, the "**Term**").
+If there is no Order Form the Agreement will continue on a month-to-month or year-to-year basis, as dictated by the Customer's then-current subscription, until terminated by either Party.

     14.2.  *Termination for Convenience.* Tailscale may terminate the Agreement with respect to the Tailscale Solution or any Order